-The rodent family incorporates many little mammals that individuals would generally never think of as vermin.
+The rodent family incorporates many little mammals that people would generally never think of as vermin.
 Chipmunks, squirrels and beavers are all members of the rodent family.
-Rats and mice are particularly unpopular, because of their tendency to find their way to the house.
-Once on your home their constant need to chew can lead them to ruin shoes, walls, furniture and much more.
+Rats and mice are particularly unpopular because of their tendency to find their way to the house.
+Once in your home their constant need to chew can lead them to ruin shoes, walls, furniture and much more.
 They are also always on the prowl for meals, therefore unsecured boxes are usually ripped into and pee and rat or mouse droppings will be left behind.
 Rodent droppings often contain viruses and diseases that may be spread to people, so proper rodent control is vital.

 Though many people think that having a cat or a dog would be effective Pest Experts.
 The fact is that the best approach to keep rodents under control is to remain vigilant in your efforts to keep your house free of them.
-Safe garbage in receptacles that mice and rats can’t break into and be sure that you clean up all crumbs.
-It is much simpler to keep rodents out than it is to get them out when they’re there!
+Keep garbage in receptacles that mice and rats can’t break into and be sure that you clean up all crumbs.
+It is much easier to keep rodents out than it is to get them out when they’re there!